Private First Class

-Tokio signed his WWII Draft Registration card in Lahaina on October 26, 1940.
-At the time he lived at Hirai Camp; employed by Pioneer Mill Company; his point of contact was his uncle Kamaro Ajitomi of Hirai Camp; and he was 5’4”, 115 lbs.
+Tokio signed his draft registration card in Lahaina on October 26, 1940.
+At the time his address was Hirai Camp; he was employed by Pioneer Mill Company; his point of contact was his uncle Kamaro Ajitomi of Hirai Camp.
+Tokio was 5’4” tall and weighed 115 pounds.
 He lived with his brothers Matsuei and Yoshio, and Matsuei was the head of the household.
 They were employed as irrigators at the sugar plantation.
 No record of their father in 1940 has been located, although his tombstone indicates he died in 1941.

 Ajitomi enlisted in Lahaina on November 13, 1941.
 He was stationed at Schofield Barracks, Oahu, with the 299th Infantry Regiment for basic training.
-Afterwards, he was transferred to the 100th Infantry Battalion and sent to Camp McCoy, Wisconsin, for training.
+Afterwards, he was a member of the 100th Infantry Battalion (Separate) and sent to Camp McCoy, Wisconsin, for training.
 After more training at Camp Shelby, Mississippi, he was among those 100th soldiers who left for Camp Kilmer, New Jersey, the staging area for transport on the troop ship S.S.
 James Parker for the Mediterranean Theater of Operations.
-After 18 days of service in Oran, Algeria, the 100th arrived in Salerno, Italy, on September 22, 1943.
+After service in Oran, Algeria, the 100th arrived at Salerno, Italy, on September 22, 1943.

-After the war, families were given the choice to have their soldier’s remains shipped to a permanent military cemetery in Italy or France, or repatriated.
+After the war, families were given the choice to have their soldier’s remains shipped to a permanent military cemetery in Italy or France, or sent home.
 Tokio and Matsuei Ajitomi’s remains were sent to the United States at the request of their family.

-On April 21, 1949, Tokio’s and Matsuei’s remains were among those of 134 war dead to arrive in Honolulu aboard the U.S. Army Transport hip Sergeant Jack Pendleton.
+On April 21, 1949, Tokio’s and Matsuei’s remains were among those of 134 war dead to arrive in Honolulu aboard the USAT Sergeant Jack Pendleton.
 There was a large ceremony at Pier 40-A to welcome them back home.
-Their brother Yoshio was listed as their next-of-kin.
-The caskets were held at the U.S. Army Mausoleum until burial arrangements were finalized.
+Their brother Yoshio was listed as their next of kin.
+The caskets were held at the U.S. Army Mausoleum at Schofield Barracks until burial arrangements were finalized.
 They were buried next to each other at the National Memorial Cemetery of the Pacific at Punchbowl on August 4, 1949, Section D, Sites 290 and 291, respectively.